gabrielmaia2/random_stuff/README.md

-# random_stuff
+# Random Stuff

-Some random stuff I'm playing with
+Some random stuff I've played with

-### butterfly.py
+### Butterfly

-Just creates a butterfly made by using colored circles.
+A simple python code that draws a butterfly with colored circles.

 ![Butterfly Image](butterfly.png)